navigarejs/framework/packages/docs/src/guide/installation/client.md

 })
 ```

-Just to make the picture complete the `ssr.ts`:
+Just to make the picture complete, you also need a separate entrypoint for the server-side rendered version.
+This will be in `ssr.ts`:

 ```typescript
 import createApp from './createApp'